MyEdMentor

 The educator's challenge

 The gap here is not just in students.
 Only 29% of educators feel prepared to teach this.
-SPPIN Sim does not ask educators to become digital literacy experts.
+MyEdMentor does not ask educators to become digital literacy experts.
 It creates the environment where digital literacy is practised naturally, within the subject matter the educator already teaches.
 The digital fluency emerges from doing the simulation — not from a separate "digital skills" module.

 Further reading